ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

   </tr>
 </table>

-### Data Records ⁉️
+### Data Records ✅

-> 💡 This section should be used to explain each data record associated with this work, including the repository where this information is stored, and to provide an overview of the data files and their formats and any folder structure.
-Please do not include extensive summary statistics, which should be limited to less than half a page, with 1-2 tables or figures, if required at all.
-Note the general expectation is that, if readers wish to scrutinise your dataset's contents, they will download and analyse it for themselves.
-Unlimited length.

-> 👍 Final review.

 The 3W Dataset 2.0.0 is licensed under CC BY 4.0 [[25]](#25) and is publicly available at the following Figshare [[26]](#26) address: https://figshare.com/articles/dataset/3w_v_2.0.0.

-An overview (main quantities and statistics) of this dataset is presented in the next subsection.
+An overview of this dataset is presented in the next subsection.
+Essentially, the main quantities and statistics are covered in this overview.
 The subsequent subsection details how the data records are structured.

 #### 3W Dataset 2.0.0 Overview

 The quantities of instances that compose the 3W Dataset 2.0.0, by type of instance and by type of event, are presented in Table 6.

 **Table 6**<br>Quantities of instances that compose the 3W Dataset 2.0.0.
-In brackets are the quantities corresponding to version 1.0.0 that are different in the current version.
+In brackets are the quantities corresponding to version 1.0.0 and that are different in the current version.
 | **Type of Event** | **Real** | **Simulated** | **Hand-Drawn** | **Total** |
 | -------- | ------- | ------- | ------- | ------- |
 | 0 - Normal Operation | 594 (597) | 0 | 0 | 594 (597) |